5 Days 4 Nights

 - Boiled water to fill water bottles every morning/afternoon

 - Round trip tourist train: Ollantaytambo to Machu Picchu and back

 - Round-trip bus tickets from Aguas Calientes to Machu Picchu and back

-- Hotel in Aguas Calientes and dinner in a local restaurant
+- Hotel in Aguas Calientes (double occupancy) and dinner in a local restaurant

 - Private Transport back to hotel in Cusco

 - Hotel before/after the trek

 - Lunch and dinner on the last day